 Our laundry staff usually live off property and are in charge of cleaning the many loads of cabin laundry that are dropped off and picked up each day.

 Program staff live on property and are in charge of everything that happens during our camp day.
 These fun people place campers in their daily schedules prior to camp, make changes if necessary when they arrive, schedule staff into daily activities, organize and handle logistics for our amazing evening activities and organize and handle logistics.

 Usually a camp mom, she lives in the Big House and is the friendly voice that you speak with when you call camp during the summer.
 She is in charge of all mail needs, playing reveille and taps, answering general camp questions for camp parents, giving out camper trading post cards (for them to get snacks) and taking messages for Program staff, Directors, and Nurses.
 She is a busy lady!

-We have three RN’s, and one Mother Helper each session.
+We have two RNs, and one Mother Helper each session.
 Nurses live in the camp infirmary providing medical care and managing any medications for our campers and staff.
 We are fortunate to work in partnership with an outstanding local medical community.
 Our infirmary staff operate under the standing orders of our camp physician.

 Counselors in Training/CIT Director

-Counselors get 1 full day off each week and 1 separate night out each week.
+Counselors get one full day off each week and one separate night out each week.
 Additional time off in camp is given as necessary.
 We make every effort to keep the staff rested and happy – we love what we do, and it shows in how we treat our staff.